JamesMason/web-dev-hw/project-2/readme.md

 ![Ugh](../p2-screenshot.PNG)

 I'm still not happy with how it looks but I have kids and a life, so, that's it for now.

+Epilogue: I came back in a panic because I realized I hadn't optimized the images for the web-- and then made all kinds of mistakes fixing them because it wasn't in Atom and I was rushing.
+It was a good illustration of how helpful the right work environment is.